Enable Temperature and Humidity Analysis with a Humidity Sensor Circuit Design

 A humidity data logger helps in alerting operational personnel of any anomalies in the regulated humidity.
 Besides that, the availability of historical data allows for a professional audit to be performed as required.

 Designing a humidity data logger isn’t too complicated.
 However, you still need to get it right to ensure accuracy and long-term storage capability.
 Here are some important considerations:

-Choosing the Right Sensor: Humidity sensors are available in many shapes and types.
+Choosing the Right Sensor: A humidity sensor (different than a temperature sensor) is available in many shapes and types.
 You’ll need to select the right humidity sensor to measure the required range of humidity.
 Depending on the nature of your applications, you may need to select a humidity sensor with high accuracy.
-The method of acquiring the humidity value may differ between sensors.
+The method of acquiring the humidity value may differ between the sensor.